getnacelle/nacelle-js/packages/shopify-checkout/README.md

 - a Shopify Storefront API token with [`unauthenticated_read_checkouts` & `unauthenticated_write_checkouts` access scopes](https://shopify.dev/api/usage/access-scopes#unauthenticated-access-scopes)
 - your `myshopify` domain / Shop ID
   - example: for `gamma-nova-jewelry.myshopify.com`, the domain / Shop ID is `gamma-nova-jewelry`
-- the [version](https://shopify.dev/api/release-notes) of the Shopify Storefront API that you'd like to use (suggested: `2021-04` or newer)

 ### Initializing the client